dimpase/M2/Package-Writing-Style-Guide.md

             * `Verify` : whether to check that a result is correct or well defined
             * `Verbose` : whether to print extra information
     * Preserve the distinction between file names, such as `Foo.m2`, and package names, such as _Foo_.
       A package is an academic work, consisting possibly of multiple files.
+Set package names in italic.

 * Use of types
     * Do not use an object of one type to "represent" an object of another.